jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Delay in replacing breeding stock
 (7) In the case of lost, dead, or permanently injured breeding stock, the Commissioner may extend the time limit under subsection (6).
 However, valid commercial reasons must exist for the delay in replacing the breeding stock and the replacement breeding stock must have been acquired before the end of the second income year following the income year in which the loss, death, or permanent injury occurred.
 Application to Commissioner
-(8) An application under subsection (2) must be made in writing within the relevant time limits described in subsections (6) and (7).
+(8) An application under subsection (2) must be made within the relevant time limits described in subsections (6) and (7).
 The application must relate only to replacement breeding stock acquired before the application is made.

 ### Subpart ED — Valuation of excepted financial arrangements